 The primary goal of the analysis was to explore and suggest one or more strategies for creating effective public/private partnerships for the retail distribution of alternative fuels and other new propulsion technologies.
 This analysis also considered a range of compatible services that could be combined with alternative fuel distribution to help such refueling stations become self-sustaining, or even better, capable of widespread adoption in the marketplace.

 The WSDOT Office of Public/Private Partnerships is developing a work plan for seeking public and private partners to provide alternative fueling services with the corridor.
-For more information on this pilot project please contact the WSDOT Office of Public/Private Partnerships at 360-705-7023.
+For more information, please contact the WSDOT Office of Public/Private Partnerships at 360-705-7023.